 Flexible Spending Accounts, or FSAs, are pre-tax deductions from your wages that can be applied toward health care in a given benefit period.
 If an FSA is part of your insurance coverage, you can use these funds for co-pays, coinsurance bills, over-the-counter products and other out-of-pocket spending.
 As of 2017, FSA contributions are capped at $2,600 per plan year.
 These plans can be funded on a pre-tax basis by employers or employees, or both.
 Please note, however, that the $2,600 limit applies to employee salary deferrals only.

 II.
 The Current State of U.S. Health Insurance

-A. The Advantages of a Private Policy
+A. The Advantages of a Group Insurance Coverage

 - Choice: Most sponsors of insurance, whether an employer, union or association, offer several group coverage options from recognizable brands like Aetna, Humana or Blue Cross & Blue Shield.
 Users have the luxury of choosing the plan that best suits their needs from a number of options.
 This also creates a competitive marketplace for the insurance companies and drives them to create better products.

 - Affordability: Group plans by definition have a large pool of users that spreads risk out among the group so costs are lowered for everyone in the plan.
 This also has the added benefit of attracting more users to participate; ultimately, fewer Americans may forgo insurance entirely.
 That means your tax dollars won’t be spent on medical care for the uninsured.

 - Risk Management: Large groups of insured in a private plan all pay the same premium, so an employee with a chronically ill spouse pays the same as her healthier co-workers for a family plan.
 Mitigating the risk of cost over a large group allows insurers to charge lower premiums to the everyone, meaning less money out of your pocket.